WVURAIL/dspira/pages/newpost.md

 Replace the template prompts.
 Choose one existing module and an unused order value.
 Ask a maintainer if either choice is unclear.
 Add activity-specific equipment and preparation to the template.
 Include timing and tested setup details only when confirmed.
-Save the file as `YYYY-MM-DD-Short-Name.md` in `_posts/`.
+Save the file as `YYYY-MM-DD-short-name.md` in `_posts/`.
 Choose a stable lesson address before publication.
-Keep its worksheets, editable originals, and images together in `assets/lessons/<lesson-slug>/`.
+Keep worksheets and editable originals together in `assets/worksheets/<lesson-slug>/`.
+Put illustrations in `images/<topic>/` and instructional guides in `assets/lessons/<lesson-slug>/`.
 Use lowercase filenames with hyphens, and link to existing software or hardware files instead of copying them.

 [Open the lesson submission form](https://github.com/WVURAIL/dspira/issues/new?template=lesson-submission.yml)